-27.1 Nominations for the position of elected Director may only be submitted by a Member or the Chair of the Nominating Committee.
-No Member may submit a number of nominations that exceeds the number of Directors' positions available for election.

-- 27.2 All nominations for the position of elected Director must be submitted to the Chair of the Nominating Committee, at least sixty (60) Days prior to the commencement of the Annual Meeting, and shall include a resume of the candidate's credentials, and a written statement by the candidate expressing a willingness to serve as a Director.
-The Nominating Committee shall forward all nominations to the Members at least thirty (30) Days prior to the commencement of the Annual Meeting. - 27.3 Nominations from the floor at the Annual Meeting are not permitted.
+- 27.1 Nominations for the position of elected Director must be submitted to the Nominating Committee who will create a short list of candidates to be placed on the election ballot. - 27.2 All nominations for the position of elected Director must be submitted to the Chair of the Nominating Committee, at least sixty (60) days prior to the commencement of the Annual Meeting, and shall include a resume of the candidate's credentials and a written statement by the candidate expressing a willingness to serve as a Director.
+The Nominating Committee shall forward the materials of all shortlisted candidates to the Members at least thirty (30) days prior to the commencement of the Annual Meeting.
+For the 2022 elections only, the dates described above shall be reduced to thirty-seven (37) days and nineteen (19) days respectively. - 27.3 Nominations from the floor at the Annual Meeting are not permitted.